culveyhouse/topography-flood-sim/README.md

 ```
 python3 topographyfloodsim.py
 ```
-  * This run will report the total flooding (in cubes) of the chessboard, as well as the maximum water height detected.
+  * This method will report the total flooding of the chessboard (in number of cubes), as well as the maximum water height detected.

 2. You may change the default chessboard to any topography of your choosing by modifying the chessboard 2D array at the end of the [topographyfloodsim.py](topographyfloodsim.py) script around line 495:
 ```